-- know the life and teachings of Jesus Christ as reflected in the basic beliefs and morals of the Catholic Church. - experience various liturgical practices and other forms of prayer of the Catholic Church. - live and share the Augustinian Core Values of Community, Truth, and Love. - participate in Christian service and embrace its value. - exhibit understanding of peace and justice issues and are compassionate toward others.
+- know the life and teachings of Jesus Christ as reflected in the basic beliefs and morals of the Catholic Church. - worship God through liturgy, retreats, and prayer services. - live and share the Augustinian Core Values of Community, Truth, and Love. - participate in Christian service and embrace its value. - exhibit understanding of peace and justice issues and are compassionate towards others.
 INTELLECTUALLY COMPETENT YOUNG MEN who: